-\paragraph{Numerical experiments.} To numerically evaluate the performances of our proposed ansätze, we start with the AFHM, defined by the Hamiltonian $\hat{H} = \sum_{\langle i, j \rangle} \hat{\arr{S}}^{(i)} \cdot \hat{\arr{S}}^{(j)}$, where $\langle i, j \rangle$ denotes a pair of nearest neighbors in the lattice.
+To numerically evaluate the performances of our proposed ansätze, we start with the AFHM, defined by the Hamiltonian $\hat{H} = \sum_{\langle i, j \rangle} \hat{\arr{S}}^{(i)} \cdot \hat{\arr{S}}^{(j)}$, where $\langle i, j \rangle$ denotes a pair of nearest neighbors in the lattice.
 We perform numerical experiments on a $10 \times 10$ square lattice with open boundary conditions (OBC).
 We apply the Marshall sign rule~\cite{marshall1955antiferromagnetism} to the Hamiltonian, which makes the ground-state wave function positive.
-We use the standard VMC method to optimize our ansätze, with perfect sampling~\cite{sharir2020deep}, Adam optimizer~\cite{kingma2014adam} and the hierarchical initialization described above.
+We use the standard VMC method to optimize our ansätze, with automatic differentiation (AD)~\cite{baydin2018automatic} to compute the gradients, perfect sampling~\cite{sharir2020deep}, Adam optimizer~\cite{kingma2014adam}, and the hierarchical initialization described above.
 The variational energies are compared to the quantum Monte Carlo (QMC) result~\cite{sandvik1997finite}.
 More information on the numerical implementation can be found in the Supplemental Material~\ref{append:numerical}. \Fig{energy}~(a) shows that we can systematically obtain lower variational energies by increasing the bond dimension $\chi$.
 We remark that the memory updates of 2D~MPS-RNN and tensor-RNN can reduce the bond dimension by $1$--$2$ orders of magnitude, which confirms our expectation for 2D systems.
-The significant compression achieved from 2D~MPS-RNN to tensor-RNN gives evidence that the tensorial part of the memory update is crucial to capturing 2D quantum entanglement, as expected from the TN analogy.
+The significant compression achieved by tensor-RNN over 2D~MPS-RNN shows that the tensorial part of the memory update is crucial to capturing 2D quantum entanglement, as expected from the TN analogy.

 Finally, we apply our ansätze on a frustrated system, namely the AFHM on a $10 \times 10$ triangular lattice with OBC.
-The ground state wave function can no longer be made positive by the Marshall sign rule, and the hierarchical initialization is particularly useful in this case, as it alleviates the difficulty of learning the phase structure of the wave function for frustrated systems~\cite{westerhout2020generalization, bukov2021learning}. \Fig{energy}~(c) shows that the reduction of bond dimension in 2D~MPS-RNN and tensor-RNN is unaffected by the frustration.
-Moreover, a comparison of square and triangular lattices provides evidence that the multilinear memory update of tensor-RNN is important to capture the phase structure.
+The ground state wave function can no longer be made positive by the Marshall sign rule, and the hierarchical initialization is particularly useful in this case, as it alleviates the difficulty of learning the sign structure of the wave function for frustrated systems~\cite{westerhout2020generalization, bukov2021learning}. \Fig{energy}~(c) shows that the reduction of bond dimension in 2D~MPS-RNN and tensor-RNN is unaffected by the frustration.
+Moreover, a comparison of square and triangular lattices provides evidence that the multilinear memory update of tensor-RNN is important to capture the sign structure.